johnrandallia/metamate-utilities/README.md

 The following tools and worksteps reflect one possible way to preprocess metabarcoding datasets.

-## Installation of Utilities that are used for quality controll and preprocessing of metabarcoding data
+## Installation of working environment and Utilities for quality control and preprocessing of metabarcoding data
 To avoid dependency issues and for easier management of the tools we used miniconda with a new environment.

 The conda environment was created as follows: